 RM: What about for a dinner soirée or a lunch party?

 F52: An informal place setting a la Emily Post includes a salad fork, a soup spoon (if you’re serving soup), a dessert spoon (or fork), and a dinner plate.
 The salad plate sits to the left of the forks.
 A bread plate and knife is placed above the forks.
 And above the knife and spoons, a water glass, a wine glass, and a tea or coffee cup.

 F52: Let’s say you’re serving oysters, soup, a salad, a fish course, and an entree.
 Emily Post says you need a charger, also called a service plate (while it does feel very formal, etiquette dictates that it’s a proper part of the formal table setting), plus a dinner plate.
 To the left of the plate, you’ll need a salad fork, a fish fork, and a dinner fork.
 To the right of the plate, you’ll need an oyster fork (it’s the only fork that sits on the right of the plate), a soup spoon, a fish knife, and a dinner knife.

 For big group gatherings, no need to set the table at all.
 Stacks of plates, bunches of silverware, piles of napkins; let your guests help themselves.

-RM: What are five things from Provisions you always have on your daily table setting?
+RM: What are five things from the Food52 shop you always have on your daily table setting?